otvam/pypeec/README.md

 * **voxel_slab**: a simple slab conductor
 * **voxel_transformer**: a simple transformer

-Different tests are located in the `tests` folder.
+The tests are located in the `tests` folder and can be run with `python -m unittest -v`.

 ## Compatibility

 PyPEEC is using the following packages:
-* Python
+* Python 3
 * Numpy and Scipy
 * scikit-umfpack (for the solver, optional)
 * pyFFTW (for the solver, optional)